chuck-stein/chuck-stein.github.io/pages/about.md

 # **About Me**

 Hi, I'm **{{ site.author.name }}**.
 I grew up in **Arlington, Massachusetts**, where I developed a keen interest in **music and technology**.
-As I learned to produce electronic music and program, these passions developed further, leading me to studying **Computer Science & Music Technology** at **Northeastern University** in Boston.
-Throughout my time at Northeastern, I explored a variety of types of software development through my several full-time co-op work experiences.
-After graduating in May 2022, I am returning to **WHOOP** (where I had my third co-op), as a full-time **Android Engineer**, while continuing to pursue my passion of producing music.
+After learning to produce electronic music and write code, I decided to explore these passions further by studying **Computer Science & Music Technology** at **Northeastern University** in Boston.
+Throughout my time at Northeastern, I explored a variety of software engineering roles through my several full-time co-op work experiences.
+After graduating in May 2022, I returned to **WHOOP** (where I had my third co-op), as a full-time **Android Engineer**, while continuing to pursue my passion of producing music.

 <!--
 <div class="row">